 He gained ground on the weak prisoner so he slowed as to not overtake him.
 The prisoner exited the woods then broke right towards the row boat.
 He disappeared from Levi’s view.

 Levi slowed to a light jog and took cover behind a dune at the mouth of the woods.
 The pirates who fled mere seconds before him had vanished.
 He saw no sign of their row boat either but the galleon, still present, had drawn anchor and sailed many yards from shore.
 A loan lantern flickered still on the aft end of the boat.

 While he watched the galleon head out to sea the light disappeared and the ship all but vanished from sight.

-The storm woman stopped screaming as she had before when Barnaby left the treasure and he sighed with relief, feeling he had dodged yet another bullet.
+The storm woman stopped screaming as she had before when Levi left the treasure and he sighed with relief, feeling he had dodged yet another bullet.
 He turned to make sure she had vanished but to his horror, in the dark sky, her haunting apparition continued floating in front of the moon.

-Barnaby wanted to turn over and check its progress but he wagered he could not see the ship in this darkness and he didn’t want his movement to catch the corner of her eyes.
+Levi wanted to turn over and check its progress but he wagered he could not see the ship in this darkness and he didn’t want his movement to catch the corner of her eyes.

-Barnaby saw the small bursts of flame jump from the galleon’s cannons and moments later heard the repeated, loud “booms” as the sound reached him over and over.
+Levi saw the small bursts of flame jump from the galleon’s cannons and moments later heard the repeated, loud “booms” as the sound reached him over and over.

 The wind disappeared like a man over a cliff, and the pirate galleon slowed to a pitiful crawl.
 The Spanish galleons hammered it with dozens of cannon blasts whose sounds impacted the air like thunderclaps.